-Historic Country House in Northumberland'The Buildings of England' by Nikolaus Pevsner mention Budle Hall:
+A Historic Northumberland Country House Accommodation in Bamburgh as mentioned in 'The Buildings of England' by Nikolaus Pevsner:

 "Budle Hall.
 Built in 1810 for a Mr Grieve Smith; the architect is unknown.
 The stone is a delicate pink ashlar.
 The house is square, five by five bays, with a Roman Doric porch and large two-storey bow windows on each side elevation.
 Inside, among much well-designed early C19 detail, a spacious staircase hall with a glazed dome and a cantilevered stair with lyre-pattern iron balusters.”